Skip to main content

 Supported and unsupported data nuances

-Our integrations aim to sync all file storage data, though some limitations exist due to third-party restrictions.
+Our integrations aim to sync all file storage data, although some limitations exist due to third-party restrictions.

 Integration